Unbewohnte/OBM/README.md

 # OBM (Osu!-background-manager)

-## This utility will help you with replacement of Osu!`s beatmap backgrounds
+## This utility will help you with replacement of Osu!`s beatmap backgrounds (and more in the future)

 **Use at your own risk !**
 There is no way to return removed original backgrounds unless you delete all beatmaps and reimport newly downloaded versions of them again.

+---

 ## Installation